 Call your doctor for instructions if you miss a chemotherapy appointment.

 What happens if I overdose?

 Since ipilimumab is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Ipilimumab side effects

 Some side effects may occur during the injection.
-Tell your caregiver if you feel dizzy, itchy, warm, tingly, feverish, chilled, or light-headed.
+Tell your caregiver if you feel dizzy, light-headed, short of breath, itchy, tingly, chilled, or feverish.

 Serious and sometimes fatal reactions may occur during treatment with ipilimumab or months after stopping.
 Call your doctor right away if you have symptoms such as:

 severe or ongoing diarrhea, severe stomach pain, bloody or tarry stools;